Homogenizable structures and model completeness: Unary homogenizable structures

-\begin{proof}[Proof of Theorem \ref{unatouni}] Assume that the highest arity among relational symbols in $\mcM$ equals to $\rho$ and let $\{\bar a_i\}_{i\in I}$ enumerate all $\rho-$tuples for some index set $I$.
+\begin{proof}[Proof of Theorem \ref{unatouni}] Assume that the highest arity among relational symbols in $V$ equals to $\rho$ and let $\{\bar a_i\}_{i\in I}$ enumerate all $\rho-$tuples for some index set $I$.
 If there is a tuple $\bar a_i$ such that for each tuple $\bar b\in M$, $tp(\bar a_i\bar b)$ is isolated by a quantifier free formula, then $\mcM$ is uniformly homogenizable, and hence we are trivially done.
-We may thus assume, without loss of generality, that each tuple in $\{\bar a_i\}_{i\in I}$ does not have a type isolated by quantifier free formulas.
+Without loss of generality, we may thus assume that each tuple in $\{\bar a_i\}_{i\in I}$ does not have a type isolated by quantifier free formulas, since if $\bar a_i$ would be isolated by a quantifier free formula we can extend it to a tuple which is not hence all $\rho-$tuples are accounted for.
 Since $\mcM$ is boundedly homogenizable, for each $\bar a_i$ let $\bar b_i$ be a tuple such that there is an element $c$ such that $tp(\bar a_i\bar b_ic)$ is isolated by a quantifier free formula.
-But the algebraic closure being degenerate implies that there are an infinite amount of such elements $c$ hence $\mcN_{\bar a_i\bar b_i}$ is an infinite uniformly homogenizable structure by Lemma \ref{unlma2}.
+But the algebraic closure being degenerate implies that there is an infinite number of such elements $c$ hence $\mcN_{\bar a_i\bar b_i}$ is an infinite uniformly homogenizable structure by Lemma \ref{unlma2}.
 As $\mcM$ is $\omega-$categorical there are only a finite amount of different types of tuples $\bar a_i\bar b_i$.
-Hence by Lemma \ref{unlma2} there are only a finite amount of isomorphism classes on $\{\mcN_{\bar a_i\bar b_i}\}_{i\in I}$.
-Since each $\rho-$tuple is contained in at least one of the structures we get $\mcM = \bigcup_{i\in I} \mcN_{\bar a_i\bar b_i}$.\end{proof} We notice that the random bipartite graph is a non-unary homogenizable structure which is a union of uniformly homogenizable infinite structures.
-However this is not a property of all boundedly homogenizable structures as we can see in examples such as \ref{treeexa}.
+Hence by Lemma \ref{unlma2} there are only a finite number of isomorphism classes on $\{\mcN_{\bar a_i\bar b_i}\}_{i\in I}$.
+Since each $\rho-$tuple is contained in at least one of the structures we get $\mcM = \bigcup_{i\in I} \mcN_{\bar a_i\bar b_i}$.\end{proof} The random bipartite graph is a non-unary homogenizable structure which is a union of uniformly homogenizable infinite structure.
+This follows as we may for each element $a$ let $\mcN(a)$ be the structure consisting of $a$ and all elements adjacent to $a$, thus no more edges than those to $a$ exist in $\mcN(a)$ and it is hence clear that $\mcN(a)$ is uniformly homogenizable (even unavoidably homogenizable by \cite{A}).
+The random bipartite graph is the union of all such structures $\mcN(a)$ for all elements $a$ and by the properties of the random bipartite graph all $\mcN(a)\cong\mcN(b)$ for all elements $a$ and $b$. \\ However this property does not hold for all boundedly homogenizable structures as we can see in examples such as \ref{treeexa}.